Karthik1000/Assembly_language_assignment_problems/README.md

 # Assembly_language_assignment_problems
-These are some problems given by our Computer organisation faculty
+These are some problems given by our Computer organisation faculty like given below...

 In this assignment there are some problems for you and it will help you in your assignments.
   <b>